SalesforceLabs/OrgCheck/docs/index.md

 - You install this application directly in the org you want to analyse from the AppExchange.
 - Then, you navigate through the tabs in the app to discover some bad practices in the org.
 - Any issues installing the application?
-Please, visit our [Installation FAQ](installation)!
+Please, visit our [FAQ](faq)!

 ## How to get help and support?